dfalk-myune/myblog/README.md

 APROACH:
-Existing basic blog application from assessment 1 was enhanced.
+Existing basic blog application from assessment 2 was enhanced, and now uses mongodb.
 Laravel UI was installed with authentification scaffolding.
 Middleware was created (AdminMiddleware)and used to protect certain routes that aren't admin.